qke/qke.github.io/03_research.md

 * Data science and cheminformatics
 * Social studies of AI
 * Evolution of science
+* *It's in the syllabus*

 There are openings (postdocs and research assistants) for these projects.
-Candidates with excellent system building capabilities are also very welcome to apply.
+Candidates with excellent system building capabilities are especially welcome to apply.